tchoi8/handmadecomputer/RAMcity/readme.md

 ![](https://farm3.staticflickr.com/2925/14444232477_45bef3c378_o.jpg =600x)

-When you are wiring this many wires to make an electornics, you are bound to find time to think about a lot of things.
+When you are wiring this many wires to make an electornic circuit, you are bound to find time to think about a lot of things.
 I kept on thinking I'm building a tiny city.
 Each Flip-Flop is an apartment building that's either occupied or vacant.
 DEMUX is like a giant terminal that all bus and cars go through, and all the connection between logic gates are like Highways.
 There are some roads that are used more frequently than others, some for high speed and others which are like more local roads.

 Around that time, I found a a book of poems about cities by Donna Stonecipher.
 The whole book continues like this.